tomuelle/DIYweatherstation/logger_standalone_sodaq/README.md

 Once everything is set-up, try to run the blink example to make sure everything works !
 <br>
 <br>
 Then download the <a href="scripts">arduino code</a>.
 You may need to download a few arduino libraries in the library manager (in Arduino IDE : Sketch -> Include Library -> Manage Library or Add .ZIP library), depending on the sensors you are connecting.
-In our example, we only need to search and download the "SparkFun_MS5803_I2C.h" library.